iEnergyy/ritmo/README.md

 Each phase is independently shippable and reduces real-world pain.

 **Current Status:** Phase 0 is complete.
-Phase 1 is ~80% complete.
+Phase 1 is complete.
 Core infrastructure (auth, database, organization management, internationalization, tenant isolation) is fully implemented.
 Schema definitions for all domain entities are complete.
-Organization member management, students, teachers, and venues have full UI/API implementations with shadcn/ui components.
-Groups UI/API are pending.
+Organization member management, students, teachers, venues, and public student registration have full UI/API implementations with shadcn/ui components.
+Phase 2 (Unit & Integration Testing) is next.
+Groups UI/API are pending (Phase 3).

 **Phase 0 — Groundwork**